 I have done extensive research on queer expatriate authors like Robert McAlmon, Paul Bowles, and Fritz Peters whose modernist depictions of LGBT identity were inspired by international influences.
 My scholarship on queer modernism has appeared in an article on Gale Wilhelm published in College Literature , a book chapter in Existentialist Thought in African American Literature Before 1940 on Nella Larsen, and a book chapter in Paris in American Literatures on Robert McAlmon and his queer expatriate circle.

 Other articles I have written on World Literature include a book chapter on orientalism and gender in Kurban Said’s Ali und Nino and a book chapter in German Women Writers and the Spatial Turn on gender and spatial theory in Yoko Tawada’s Uberseezungen.

 I have also written articles for online publications on LGBT literature, including pieces on Jean Cocteau, Adrienne Rich, and Mae West for As It Ought To Be , and pieces on poets Robert Duncan and John O’Hara for Modern American Poetry.

 I especially love to read and review new works of LGBT scholarship.
 My reviews have appeared in The Lambda Literary Review, Western American Literature, and Dissertation Reviews.

 Lately, I have been working on creative manuscripts.
-My poetry and literary pieces have appeared in Waccamaw, Mayday Magazine, and Trailer Park Quarterly.
+My creative work and poems have appeared in San Pedro River Review, Waccamaw, Mayday Magazine, and Trailer Park Quarterly.